MichaelOmondi/MK-Gallery/README.md

 ## Known Bugs
-* There are no known bugs currently in this project yet
+* There are no known bugs currently in this project yet.

 ## Contact Information
 For any question or querry, please email me at [omondimike11@gmail.com]